-Embodiment Field is the culmination of decades in dance, teaching, performance, research and touring.
-Leralee Whittle held a somatics, dance, performance, and healing practice for 13 years in the San Francisco Bay Area.
-During that time she was a lead collaborator with Nita Little in relational field performance and research.
-She trained in Modern, Post Modern, Contemporary and Senegalese Dance, Contact Improvisation, ensemble and solo improvisation, Yoga, Ballet, physical theater, Taoist Chi Kung, Energy Medicine, Acupressure, Shiatsu and Process Oriented Psychology.
+Embodiment Field culminates three decades of research, performing and teaching.
+Leralee Whittle held a dance, somatics and healing practice for 13 years in the Santa Cruz and San Francisco, Ca. During that time she was a lead collaborator with Nita Little in relational intelligence research and performance.
+Besides dance she also trained in Physical Theater, Taoist Chi Kung, Energy Medicine, Acupressure, Shiatsu and Process Oriented Psychology.

 Leralee Whittle created Somatic-Field Coherence and (un) Threading Dance to teach internationally.
 She’s been a guest teacher at Wayne State University, Performance Works NW and FLOCK, Portland, OR, Counterpulse, San Francisco, Sudstern Jam, Berlin, The Cowels Center, Minneapolis and more.